allegheny-computer-science-203-s2021/assessment/assessment.md

 * Requirements engineering

-Requirements engineering will be evaluated on this scale:

 * None = Fails to adds any requirements for the program and shows no knowledge of what the program is doing
 * Inadequate = Adds one requirement for the program